NBizzell/time-lapse-crystals/Make/worksheet.md

-##Stage 2: Program the Raspberry Pi to Control the camera
+##Stage 2: Set up the camera to take the picures

 ###Create a folder for the pictures